hapify/hapify/docs/en/docs/getting-started/existing-boilerplate/introduction.md

 ## Summary

-In this sections, you will learn how to start a project from an pre-packaged boilerplate and generate code from your models definition.
+In this section, you will learn how to start a project from an existing boilerplate and how to generate code from your data models.

-If you want to create code tempates for your own boilerplate, please refer to [this tutorial](../create-boilerplate/introduction.md).
+If you want to create code templates for your boilerplate, please refer to [this tutorial](../create-boilerplate/introduction.md).

-We assume you already have installed the CLI before reading this tutorial.
-If you didn't, please refere to the [installation guide](../installation.md).
+We assume that you have already installed the CLI before reading this tutorial.
+If not, please refer to the [installation guide](../installation.md).

-## Tutorial quick overview
+## Quick tutorial overview

 ![Hapify CLI - Terminal sample](../../assets/get-started.gif 'Terminal sample')

-Let's generate!
+Let's generate !